richardokonicha/richardokonicha/README.md

 <br>

 <p align="center">
-Congratulations, you've found me
+Congratulations you've found me

 </p>
-<p align="center"><samp>Have a look around and see what I have been upto these days, you know i'm that naughty boy 😁 </samp></p>
+<p align="center"><samp>Have a look around and see what I have been upto these days🤼‍ you know i'm that naughty boy 😁 </samp></p>